mattermost/mattermost-developer-documentation/site/content/integrate/plugins/community_process.md

 ---
-title: Process to Include Plugin on Community
+title: Process to include plugin on community
-heading: "Process to Include Plugins on Community"
+heading: "Process to include plugins on community"
 description: "Getting your project on the Community server is a great way to get valuable feedback from Mattermost users and staff."
 date: 2018-10-01T00:00:00-05:00
 weight: 120
-aliases: [/extend/plugins/community_process/]
+aliases:
+  - /extend/plugins/community_process/
 ---

 Getting your plugin onto our Community server https://community.mattermost.com is a valuable source of feedback.
 Whether you're a [core committer]({{< ref "/contribute/getting-started/core-committers" >}}) or anyone from the community, we want you to get feedback to improve your plugin.